roboticjump404/SARANG_SAGAR_E-COMMERCE/README.md

-**eCommerce Transactions Dataset: Data Science Assignment**

-**Overview**

 This project involves analyzing an eCommerce Transactions dataset consisting of three CSV files: Customers.csv, Products.csv, and Transactions.csv.
 The goal is to perform exploratory data analysis (EDA), build a lookalike model, and implement customer segmentation using clustering techniques.
-This assignment will test your skills in data analysis, machine learning, and generating actionable business insights.

 **Customers.csv:**